 THE VERY EDGE: POEMS

 The Very Edge is an intense collection of urgent and inspiring poetry that brings together writers in English, Spanish, and French.
-Co-edited by Polly Alice McCann and Araceli Esparza, it celebrates thirty-six contemporary poets such as New York poet Anne Whitehouse, and Kansas Poet Laureate, Huascar Medina.
-Let them take you on a journey across border towns and prairies to the top of the Swiss Alps; fly from the waters of the Amazon to Manhattan rooftops into an arid land where you can sit at the table and hear stories woven from the frayed edges of our hope.
-With art direction by designer, Kēvin Callahan, this book features several artists including the work of textile designer and photographer, Samantha Malay, and incredible meditative portraits by award-winning artist, Mano Sotelo.
+Co-edited by Polly Alice McCann and Araceli Esparza, it celebrates thirty-six contemporary poets including New York poet Anne Whitehouse, and Kansas Poet Laureate, Huascar Medina.
+Let them take you on a journey across border towns and prairies, then to the top of the Swiss Alps; fly from the waters of the Amazon to Manhattan rooftops, then into an arid land where you can sit at a table and hear stories woven from the frayed edges of our hopes.
+With art direction by designer Kēvin Callahan, this book features several fine artists, including the work of textile designer and photographer, Samantha Malay, and incredible meditative portraits by award-winning artist, Mano Sotelo.
 Read more on our blog or our The Very Edge story page.

 BLUE CITY: POEMS

 2019 POETRY ANTHOLOGY